NishantPrabhu/Self-Attention-and-Convolutions/README.md

-# Self-Attention-and-Convolutions
+# On the relationship between self-attention and convolutional layers
-Unofficial Python implementation of: On the relationship between self-attention and convolutional layers
+Unofficial Python implementation of: On the relationship between self-attention and convolutional layers \[[paper](https://arxiv.org/pdf/1911.03584.pdf)\]